noir-lang/docs/docs/standard_library/recursion.md

 ### `public_inputs`

-These represent the public inputs of the proof we are verifying They should be checked against in the circuit after construction of a new aggregation state.
+These represent the public inputs of the proof we are verifying.
+They should be checked against in the circuit after construction of a new aggregation state.

 ### `key_hash`